sohkamyung/sohkamyung.github.io/tips/README.md

 ## Gnome Desktop Environment under WSL

-WSL (Windows Subsystem for Linux) does not feature a full Gnome Desktop, but some Gnome settings still apply when running graphical applications like Linux.
+WSL (Windows Subsystem for Linux) does not feature a full Gnome Desktop, but some Gnome settings still apply when running graphical applications like Emacs.

+Gnome settings can be change by using `gsettings` or `dconf-editor`.
+Examples below will use `gsettings`.

 ### Adjusting Cursor Size in WSL